Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 The following documents are required:

-- Proposal (10pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+c.
+Proposal (10 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
 We strongly encourage applicants to use the PAS proposal template.
 (You may use another proposal format, but you must make sure it includes all the items below.)
 Using the PAS Proposal template is simplest and a link to it can be found here.

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.